nasser/twelve/README.md

 name="Ramsey" x=13 y=17
 ```

-Sometimes you will want to 'tag' an object to categorize it.
+Sometimes you will want to use a property to 'tag' an object without assigning it a value.
 For example, maybe the previous object represents the player in the game.
 You could do this

 ```javascript
 player=true name="Ramsey" x=13 y=17